yenhuanli/yenhuanli.github.io/source/_posts/2017-09-22-calibrated-forecasting.markdown

 Notice that the objective function is bilinear; there are a variety of existing algorithms that solve this problem.

-The strategy seems mysterious at first glance.
+The strategy looks mysterious at first glance.
 I will introduce the theory of Blackwell approachability in the next post.

 ### References